bhscomputerscienceclub/ctf-writeups/pekoe/2021/README.md

 ## eS Que eL
 Basic sql injection attack\
 Put `' or 1=1#` in the username or password and you get the flag

-## Hello_World!
-The pieces of the flag are in the html, js, and css